OSDev Ramblings: Part 2

 };

-The structure block contains the binary representation of the nodes of the devicetree and their properties, and is structured as a series of 'tags'.
-A 32-bit value, aligned on a 32-bit boundary denoting what the next portion of the device tree denotes.
+The 'main' portion of interest in the devicetree is the structure block.
+Where information about particular devices and their relationships are stored, and is structured as a series of 'tags'.
+A tag is a 32-bit value, that is conditionally followed by additional data (dependant on the tag value).
+Tags are aligned on a 32-bit boundary denoting what the next portion of the device is.
 The potential values for a tag are as follows.

 #define FDT_BEGIN_NODE 0x00000001 /* Denotes the start of a new node */